Mentors¶

 Debugging Profile Matching¶

 Use sase config mentor-match <changespec_name> to trace which profiles match a given ChangeSpec and why.
-The output
+The command

 sase config mentor-match my_feature_cl